Mohamed-Nasser620/Vehicle_Control_System/README.md

 # Vehicle_Control_System
 Implement the following Vehicle Control system with the specifications listed below:
-## 1. Ask the user if he/she wants
+### 1. Ask the user if he/she wants
 a.
-Turn on the vehicle engine
+Turn on the vehicle engine.

 b.
-Turn off the vehicle engine
+Turn off the vehicle engine.

 c.
-Quit the system
+Quit the system.
-## 2. If chose to “Quit the system”: Quit program
+### 2. If chose to “Quit the system”: Quit program
-## 3. If chose to “Turn off the vehicle engine”: Ask him/her again what he/she wants to do (Requirement 1)
+### 3. If chose to “Turn off the vehicle engine”: Ask him/her again what he/she wants to do (Requirement 1)
-## 4. Once a choice has been chosen, print on screen the system state.
+### 4. Once a choice has been chosen, print on screen the system state.
-## 5. If chose to “Turn on the vehicle engine”, display “Sensors set menu”, menuthat simulates the vehicle sensors readings.
+### 5. If chose to “Turn on the vehicle engine”, display “Sensors set menu”, menuthat simulates the vehicle sensors readings.
 a.
 Turn off the engine
 b.
 Set the traffic light color.
 c.
 Set the room temperature (Temperature Sensor)
 d.
 Set the engine temperature (Engine Temperature Sensor)
-## 6. While the engine is ON, menu in requirement 5 must be always displayed and waits for an answer.
+### 6. While the engine is ON, menu in requirement 5 must be always displayed and waits for an answer.
-## 7. Based on the answer of requirement 6.
+### 7. Based on the answer of requirement 6.
 a.
 Based on traffic light data (Take it as input from console, we will assume that this is the sensor read value)
 i.
 If the traffic light is ‘G’ set vehicle speed to 100 km/hr ii.
 If the traffic light is ‘O’ set vehicle speed to 30 km/hr